 The introduction and expansion of ride-hailing services represents one of the most dramatic changes in global transportation markets in decades.
-This is especially true in the developing world, where the high fixed costs of car ownership and low levels of reliability/safety of taxi services limit private transit use.
-While previous work has found substantial consumer surplus from ride-hailing services (Cohen et al., 2016, Alvarez and Argente, 2020a), it has been challenging to properly account for the associated external costs borne by society (Hall et al., 2018, Tirachini and Gomez-Lobo, 2020).
-It is wellunderstood that shifts from mass transit to the same travel in private vehicles involves considerably higher congestion and emissions externalities (FTA, 2010, FHA 2018).
-Credible estimates of how changes to private travel affect external costs requires exogenous variation in prices and comprehensive micro-data that can capture total mobility and substitution behavior on all available transportation choices.
+This is especially true in the developing world, where the high fixed costs of car ownership and low levels of reliability/safety of taxi services have historically limited private travel in low-occupancy vehicles.
+While previous work has found substantial consumer surplus from ride-hailing services (Cohen et al., 2016, Alvarez and Argente, 2020a), it has been challenging to simultaneously account for the external costs associated with these shifts (Hall et al., 2018, Tirachini and Gomez-Lobo, 2020).
+It is well understood that substitution from mass transit to the same travel using low-occupancy vehicles involves considerably higher congestion and emissions externalities (FTA, 2010, FHA 2018).
+However, credible estimates of the impacts of changes in ride-hailing markets on external costs requires exogenous variation in prices and comprehensive micro-data that can capture both changes in overall travel and substitution across different modes of transportation (high/low-occupancy).

-To overcome these challenges, we implement a demand-side experiment on the Uber platform.1 The study randomizes large, sustained changes to the prices facing Uber riders in Cairo, Egypt and introduces a new method for collecting comprehensive data on participants' mobility patterns using Google Maps' Timeline software.
+To overcome these challenges, we implement a demand-side experiment on the Uber platform.1 The study randomizes large, sustained changes to the prices facing Uber riders in Cairo, Egypt and introduces a new method for collecting comprehensive data on participants' travel patterns using Google Maps' Timeline software.
 We randomly assign 1,373 Uber riders into three groups: (1) participants who face prices that are reduced by 50% for the 3-month study period, (2) participants who face prices that are reduced by 25% for the 3-month study period, and (3) a control group.
-We use individual-level data collected from Google Maps' Timeline, a mobile app that measures the total daily travel for each participant, to estimate the demand for total mobility (km/day).2 We combine this with data collected in follow-up phone surveys to examine how impacts on total travel are split across private and public modes of transport, each of which contributes differently to economy-wide transport externalities.3
+We use individual-level data collected from Google Maps' Timeline, a mobile app that measures total daily travel for each participant, to estimate the demand for total mobility (km/day).2 We combine this with data collected in follow-up phone surveys to examine how impacts on total travel are split across private and public modes of transport, each of which contributes differently to economy-wide transport externalities.3

 We find evidence of a strong demand response to the price reductions, with those receiving a 25% price reduction more than doubling their Uber utilization and those receiving a 50% reduction more than quadrupling it.
 We find that these effects also translate into large increases in overall mobility - participants receiving the 50% treatment increase their vehicle kilometers traveled (VKT) by 49%, an increase of 1,211 km over the 12-week period.
-This increase in total travel understates the increase in private vehicle kilometers traveled (PVKT) due to substitution behavior.
-Using direct evidence on transport mode-switching, we find that the proportion of trips taken by public trans-
+This increase in total travel understates the increase in private vehicle kilometers traveled due to substitution behavior.
+Using direct evidence on transport

-1Individuals volunteered to join the research program, as outlined in section 2.2 below.
+$^{^{1}}$ Individuals volunteered to join the research program, as outlined in section 2.2 below.